dreifadotapp/open-telemetry/README.md

 ## Running Tests

-Most unit tests are setup to automatically send metric to a locally running ZipKin collector, if running -  this makes it easier to analyse the output.
+Most unit tests are setup to automatically send metric to a locally running Zipkin collector, if running -  this makes it easier to analyse the output.
 To start Zipkin, run

 ```bash